 Why Do People Use This Behavior?

 There is evidence that people engage in deliberate self-harm as a way of attempting to express and manage their emotions, such as anxiety, sadness, shame, and/or anger.
 Deliberate self-harm may also provide a temporary escape from or be a way of avoiding emotional pain.

-People with PTSD in particular may use deliberate self-harm as a way of getting back in touch with the present moment (also called “grounding”).
+People with PTSD, in particular, may use deliberate self-harm as a way of getting back in touch with the present moment (also called “grounding”).
 Some people with PTSD may experience dissociation or flashbacks.
 Hurting oneself such as through cutting or burning may “shock” the body back into the present moment, ending the flashback or dissociation, much like the way smelling salts work.

 Deliberate self-harm is a serious behavior.
 Although some people report that it causes relief from painful emotions, this relief is temporary.
-Afterwards, people may feel more painful emotions, such as shame, guilt, sadness, and/or anger.
+Afterward, people may feel more painful emotions, such as shame, guilt, sadness, and/or anger.
 The behavior may also leave scars which people may feel shame about and attempt to hide, and the behavior may become more severe over time.

 This man left me with feelings of self-loathing, hatred and intense low self-esteem.
 He did a lot of damage with few words.
 He is ill-equipped to do is a job and is highly unprofessional with little understanding of psychiatric conditions.
 I pity the other clients he has to deal with.
 I am lucky I have a great psychotherapist I can debrief this with but not all others are so lucky.